Stopping The Itch

 August 18, 2021

-Apart from fleas, the most common causes of that make your dog scratch are generally related to coat maintenance.
+Apart from fleas, one of the most common causes of itchy skin for your pooch is generally related to coat maintenance.

 Grooming is your first defense against persistent itching.